 The Putnam County Soil Conservation District (PCSCD) takes great pride in presenting our annual report each year.
-This year, the PCSCD celebrates its 76th year of conservation in Putnam County.
+This year, the PCSCD celebrates its 77th year of conservation in Putnam County.
 The PCSCD works in partnership with local, state, and federal governments to provide conservation services to the citizens of Putnam County.
 These services include technical assistance, cost-share programs, and environmental education.
 Those assisted include both farmers and non-farming individuals, community groups and non-profit organizations, government agencies, businesses, and the Putnam County School system.
-In 2016, the Putnam County Soil Conservation District and its partners invested $440,741.70 into Putnam County to help in the areas of environmental quality and soil and water conservation.
-These funds helped approximately 3,000 acres in the Putnam County area.
-In the following paragraphs the funds and acreage is explained in more detail.
+In 2017, the Putnam County Soil Conservation District and its partners invested $485,854.06 into Putnam County to help in the areas of environmental quality and soil and water conservation.
+These funds helped to install Best Management Practices and helped Farm Service Agency administer disaster relief funds as well.

 The PCSCD helps to provide financial assistance and technical services to farmers and wildlife enthusiasts for conservation practices by using federal and state cost-share programs.
 Federal programs include the Environmental Quality Incentives Program (EQIP), Conservation Stewardship Program (CSP), Emergency Watershed Protection (EWP), Emergency Conservation Program (ECP) and Conservation Technical Assistance (CTA).
 The Tennessee Department of Agriculture also provides funding for farm conservation, public education and information through its Ag Resources Conservation Fund.
 All of these programs rely on technical expertise from the District’s partner, the USDA-Natural Resources Conservation Service (NRCS).

 The Environmental Quality Incentives Program (EQIP) provides cost-share assistance to landowners to implement conservation practices on their land.
-In 2016, $98,653.69 in EQIP money was obligated to Putnam County farmers that were approved for funding.
-These cost-share funds allowed landowners to install conservation practices on 949.2 acres of farmland.
+In 2017, $142,665.86 in EQIP money was obligated to Putnam County farmers that were approved for funding.
+These cost-share funds allowed landowners to install conservation practices on over 1837 acres of farmland. $140,487.04 was implemented in 2017 with EQIP.
 These practices resulted in a drastic improvement in water quality, a significant reduction in soil loss, and improved grazing management.

 The Conservation Stewardship Program (CSP) provides financial and technical assistance to help land stewards conserve and enhance soil, water, air, and related natural resources on their land.
-In 2016, $20,632.00 in CSP funding was obligated to Putnam County landowners to maintain enhancement activities that will be installed in 1936.3 acres of farmland.
+In 2017, $12,161.20 in CSP funding was obligated to Putnam County landowners to maintain enhancement activities that will be installed on farmland in Putnam County.

-The Tennessee Department of Agriculture provided $12,566.53 in cost-share assistance.
+The Tennessee Department of Agriculture provided $53,889.00 in cost-share assistance.
 These funds target the installation of Best Management Practices to promote water quality in specified watershed areas to monitor water quality improvements.
-Funding areas are rotated each year.
-Blackburn Fork, Spring Creek, Calfkiller, and Falling Water watersheds were still targeted during the 2016 calendar year due to high priority ranking.

-Funding from natural disasters was allocated to Putnam County in the 2016 calendar year through the Emergency Watershed Protection (EWP) program and the Emergency Conservation Program (ECP).
-In 2016, $308.889.48 in EWP funding was obligated to Putnam County to aid in the natural disaster recovery efforts.
-Landowners that experienced damage due to the 2015 ice storm made repairs in 2016 through funds provided by ECP.
+Funding from natural disasters was allocated to Putnam County in the 2017 calendar year through special provisions.
+In 2017, funding was obligated to Putnam County through Farm Service Agency to aid in the natural disaster recovery efforts.
+Landowners that experienced damage due to the 2016 drought received over $373,675.00 in 2017.

-The PCSCD held its 67th Annual Conservation Awards Banquet on November 11th.
+The PCSCD held its 68th Annual Conservation Awards Banquet on November 14th.
 There were eight major conservation awards presented to farmers and others that made outstanding contributions in conservation.
-A team of students from the Cookeville High FFA were recognized for their participation in the regional Envirothon contest.
-Several students from the UT Extension 4-H group were also recognized for their success in the state 4-H competition in the areas of wildlife, forestry, and land judging.
+A team of students from the Cookeville High FFA and Monterey High FFA were recognized for their participation in the regional Envirothon contest.
 The PCSCD also continued its emphasis on conservation education programs.
-Education projects included assistance to local schools, the regional Envirothon contest, and the annual Environmental Awareness Day at Upperman Middle School.
+Poster award winners were also recognized from the county schools.
+Education projects included assistance to local schools, the regional Envirothon contest, the poster contest, Nature Day with Prescott South Elementary and the annual Environmental Awareness Day at Upperman Middle School.
 The PCSCD also participated as a partner with Farm Bureau in “Agriculture in the Classroom” for all county 1st graders.